-The OfficeServ 7100 continuously performs internal system diagnostics.
+The OfficeServ 7030 continuously performs internal system diagnostics.
 When either a major or minor fault is detected the system can ring stations with an ALARM KEY assigned.
 The keyset display shows information that includes the description, location and date and time stamp for each alarm.

-A log of 100 alarms are stored in a buffer and can be reviewed at a display keyset or sent to a printer.
+A log of 100 alarms are stored in a buffer and can be reviewed at a display keyset or sent to an email address or printer.